The-Devoyage/basel.bot/README.md

 - [x] Chat with Basel (Gemini).
 Currently it is blocked by a button so that it does not automatically load each render.
 This is subject to change.
-- [ ] Create login logic in the backend.
+- [x] Create login logic in the backend.
 This is mostly done.
 We need to set up email/text to send the link.
 I also need to test to see if it actually works.
 The code is written but not ever used yet.
-- [ ] Create a nicer login page or experience.
-In progress.
-It currently is a modal.
-We need to handle the experience a bit more.

 1. User clicks login and the websocket connection starts.
 2. If successful connection is established, the modal opens.
 The user enters their email.